 The Company adopted ASU 2022-02 on January 1, 2023.
 Modifications made to borrowers experiencing financial difficulty may include principal forgiveness, interest rate reductions, other than insignificant payment delays, terms extensions or a combination thereof.
+At September 30, 2023, loans with thereof intended to minimize economic loss and to avoid foreclosure or repossession of collateral.
+If the borrower has demonstrated performance under the previous terms and our underwriting process show the borrower has the capacity to continue to perform under the restructured terms, the loan will continue to accrue interest.

-At September 30, 2023, loans with modifications to borrowers experiencing financial difficulty totaled \$5.5 million.
-These loans included one construction loan of \$3.5 million and one residential loan of \$374 thousand related to term extensions and two residential loans of \$1.6 million related to other than insignificant payment delays.
-The Company did not reclassify comparative financial periods and has presented those disclosures under previously-applied U.S. GAAP.
+The following tables presents the amortized cost basis of loan modifications made to borrowers experiencing financial difficulty totaled \$5.5 million.
+These loans included one construction loan during the first quarter of \$3.5 million and one residential loan 2024, by type of \$374 thousand related to term extensions and two residential loans of \$1.6 million related to other than insignificant payment delays.
+The Company did not reclassify comparative financial periods and has presented those disclosures under previously-applied U.S. GAAP modification.